elixir-europe/rdmkit/pages/your_problem/data_classification.md

 ### Description

 Sensitive data is information that must be protected against unauthorised access.
-This can for example be personal or commercial information, but also information about breeding grounds of endangered species.
-What is considered sensitive informaiton is usually regulated by national laws and may differ between countries.
-You should be very cautious when you are dealing with potentially sensitive information.
+This can for example be personal or commercial information, but also information such as breeding grounds of endangered species.
+What is considered sensitive information is usually regulated by national laws and may differ between countries.
+You should be cautious when you are dealing with sensitive, or potentially sensitive, information.

 ### Considerations